Stadium Events: Release

 Stadium Events was released for the Nintendo Entertainment System in North America in September 1987.
 Nintendo saw promise in the Family Fun Fitness technology, so purchased the mat and re-branded it as the Power Pad.
 Stadium Events was also re-released as World Class Track Meet.

 The North American version of Stadium Events is considered one of the rarest NES games.
 The total number of copies sold to consumers is unknown.
 The standard minimum initial run for an NES game was around 10,000 copies, but collectors believe the game's scarcity is much higher.
 A popular rumor that the game was sold at one Woolworth's store was proven false.
 Howard Phillips, a former spokesman for Nintendo of America, did not believe the cartridges were destroyed and claimed that reworking all of the cartridges would have been impractical.
 Stadium Events copies have been sold for up to US$35,100 in the video game collecting market.

-The 2015 documentary Nintendo Quest considered it the single rarest NES title.